-Gap Park is largely characterised by the reconstructed bushland, recognised by Council to be of importance to the local region and the expansive ocean and harbour views.
-It is one of the premier tourist attractions of Sydney for local, regional, national and international visitors, who come to the site to admire the picturesque landscape and views.
+Gap Park consists of a small parcel of Council owned community land and two larger parcels of who come to the site to admire the picturesque landscape and views.
 Gap Park offers two contrasting perspectives, one of the calm harbour, sheltered by the headlands, the other of the crashing ocean waves beyond.
 The Gap refers to the steep vertical 'gap' in the sandstone cliff line.
 This unique natural area has inspired a range of human emotions, from admiration to despair.
-The high-profile tourist venue is also unfortunately a recurring location for self-harm.
+The high-profile tourist venue is also unfortunately a